 What is Cannabis Research?

-For the purposes of this document, cannabis research is defined as research that involves the growth, production, procurement, administration or use of marijuana and/or industrial hemp.
-The term “cannabis” includes Cannabis spp., cannabinoid compounds (such as tetrahydrocannabinol and cannabidiol), and any cannabis derivatives or cannabimimetic agents that have been classified by the U.S. Congress as a Schedule 1 controlled substance under the Controlled Substances Act, or meet the definition of hemp and have therefore been excluded from the Controlled Substances Act under the 2018 Farm Bill.
+For the purposes of this document, cannabis research is defined as research that involves the growth, production, procurement, administration or use of high-THC cannabis and/or hemp.
+The term “cannabis” includes Cannabis spp., cannabinoid compounds (such as tetrahydrocannabinol and cannabidiol), and any cannabis derivatives or cannabimimetic agents whether they have been classified by the U.S. Congress as controlled substances under the Controlled Substances Act, or meet the definition of hemp and have therefore been excluded from the Controlled Substances Act under the 2018 Farm Bill.

-Observational research is defined as research about marijuana and its legalization that does not involve the growth, production, procurement, administration or use of any cannabis product.
+Observational research is defined as research about cannabis and its legalization that does not involve the growth, production, procurement, administration or use of any cannabis product.

 Summary of the Status of Cannabis-Related Research Activities at WSU

-Washington State University faculty may only conduct research that involves the possession, use, or distribution of marijuana if such research is in compliance with already established guidelines set forth by federal agencies, including the DEA and FDA.
-In addition, WSU faculty may only perform research that involves the possession, use, or distribution of industrial hemp if such research is in compliance with already established federal guidelines and state law.
+Washington State University faculty may only conduct research that involves the possession, use, or distribution of high-THC cannabis if such research is in compliance with already established guidelines set forth by federal agencies, including the DEA, NIDA, and FDA.
+In addition, WSU faculty may only perform research that involves the possession, use, or distribution of hemp if such research is in compliance with already established federal guidelines and state law.

 In addition, WSU is the recipient of considerable federal funding for research, education, outreach, and capital projects.
 Accepting federal funding obligates the University to comply with the Drug-Free Schools and Communities Act and the Drug-Free Workplace Act.
 These federal regulations together prohibit the unlawful manufacture, distribution, dispensing, possession, or use of any controlled substance at the university.
 Unlike the DOJ’s stance on enforcement of DEA regulations, there has been no statement suggesting that enforcement of the Drug-Free Schools and Communities Act or the Drug-Free Workplace act has been, or will be, relaxed.

-Allowable Cannabis Research at WSU Requiring a Controlled Substances License
+Allowable Marijuana Research at WSU Requiring a Controlled Substances License

-WSU researchers wishing to conduct marijuana research must register and obtain a controlled substances license for cannabis-related drug codes from the DEA to conduct the research, submit an investigational new drug application to the FDA (if using marijuana with human participants), and obtain the marijuana from a DEA-approved distributor.
+WSU researchers wishing to conduct high-THC cannabis (marijuana) research must register and obtain a controlled substances license for cannabis-related drug codes from the DEA to conduct the research, submit an investigational new drug application to the FDA (if using marijuana with human participants), and obtain the marijuana from a DEA-approved distributor.
 Please see BPPM 45.75 Controlled Substances for more information.
 In addition, researchers must abide by all applicable University, local, state, and federal policies, statutes, and regulations.

 Industrial Hemp-Related Research

-Allowable Cannabis Research at WSU Not Requiring a Controlled Substances License
+Allowable Cannabis Research at WSU Not Requiring a Controlled Substances License, Including Observational Research

 WSU faculty, staff, and students may legally conduct cannabis research without a controlled substances license when the cannabis exists in the form of industrial products, processed plant materials, and animal feed mixtures made from certain portions of the cannabis plant, to the extent that such products and plant materials contain THC but are not used, or intended, to cause THC to enter the human body.
 The portions of the cannabis plant that are legal in these circumstances include all portions except: the flower tops (buds), the leaves, the resin of the plant, and the non-sterilized seeds.